ERB Template

 8The main body of the view will always render into the unnamed

-.
-To render content into a namedyield
+yield.
+To render content into a namedyield, you use thecontent_formethod.content_for

 The

-block in your layout.
-For example, this view would work with the layout that you just saw:<% content_for :head do %> <title>A simple page</title> <% end %> <p>Hello, Rails!</p>
+content_formethod allows you to insert content into a namedyieldblock in your layout.
+For example, this view would work with the layout that you just saw:<% content_for :head do %> <title>A simple page</title> <% end %> <p>Hello, Rails!</p>1

 2